-Key Supplier Contracts means our third-party contracts with suppliers valued at \$100,000 or more (GST inclusive), which were still being performed during 2020-2021, or were entered into in 2020-2021.
+Key Supplier Contracts means our third-party contracts with suppliers valued at \$100,000 or more (GST inclusive), which were still being performed during FY2022, or which were entered into during FY2022.
 It does not include lease arrangements and Commonwealth entity contracts.